7 Job hunting tips for students and graduates

 - Use formal business English

-- List your qualifications and accomplishments, such as prefect, member of the school council, charity work, and academic results
+- List your qualifications and academic accomplishments, such as prefect, charity work, and academic results

 If you’re considering padding your CV to ensure you get the job, be aware of the very serious consequences.
 “In a bid to increase your chances of employment, you are putting yourself at risk of being found out, ruining your professional reputation and lowering your odds of finding similar employment in future,” says Ina van der Merwe, CEO, Managed Integrity Evaluation (MIE), a background screening firm.